Jacksonville shooting puts spotlight on booming world of esports

 Video gaming tournaments have become major attractions — and the stakes are getting higher.
 The prize pool for last year's annual event for fans of the fantasy game "Dota 2" climbed to more than $20 million.
 (The contest in Jacksonville came with a comparatively modest $5,000 prize.)

-Eduaro Deno, a 21-year-old from New Jersey who is seen as a rising star among players of a game based on the Japanese anime series Dragon BallZ, has said he aspires to buy a home for his family with his winnings.
+Eduardo Deno, 21, of New Jersey, who is seen as a rising star among players of a game based on the Japanese anime series Dragon BallZ, has said he aspires to buy a home for his family with his winnings.

-Madden NFL, named for the storied former coach and color commentator, is particularly popular, bridging generational divides with each annual installment.
+Madden NFL, named for John Madden, the Hall of Fame coach and former TV commentator, is particularly popular, bridging generational divides with each annual installment.
 As of late 2013, the series had generated more than $4 billion revenue for its publisher, Electronic Arts, or EA.

 Esports: Inside the world of competitive gamingAug.01.201813:23